Canterbury Village of Lake Orion, Michigan

 The Clansman Gaelic Pub is the easiest (and sometimes only) place for a bite to eat.
 While it's called a pub, fear not families -- it's a friendly, cozy restaurant.
 Though, yes, there is a bar for those of you looking to grab a drink.
 But burgers on pretzel buns, the spicy Dragon Chicken Sandwich, homemade chips, pizza, and Friday fish give plenty of choices.

 Alternately, if able, take a seat in the King's Court Castle Grille for fine dining in an elegant environment.
 Yes, you're in the castle!
-A two-piece chicken dinner is available for $12.99 for part of the year.
+Traditional chicken dinner specials are available here during parts of the year.

 Weekend events are what keep Canterbury Village a local attraction as opposed to simply a shopping center.
 Regular Mom 2 Mom sales, antique expos, handmade shopping events, and more are held on the grounds.

 Many holidays, such as Thanksgiving and Easter, inspire formal dinner in the King's Court Castle.
-During Christmastime itself, "breakfast with Santa" can be attended on Sundays in December.
-And special "adult only" events even pop up now and then, such as a New Year's Even bash to kick off each year.
+During Christmastime itself "breakfast with Santa" can be attended on Sundays in December.
+And special "adult only" events even pop up now and then, such as a New Year's Eve bash or a murder mystery dinner party.

 But apart from shopping opportunities and dining, keep your eye open for festivals.
 A smattering of past events have included a winter/ice fest, a bike week, Easter egg hunts, a Scottish festival, and Oktoberfest.